Is Pasta Good for Weight Loss? Portions & Meal Ideas

 Weight Loss

-7 minute read
+8 minute read

 The Truth About Pasta and Weight Loss

-Pasta has a reputation problem.
-Somewhere along the way, it became the food you're supposed to give up the moment you decide to lose weight.
-But here's the thing: a cup of cooked spaghetti contains about 200 calories and 7 grams of protein.2 That's actually pretty reasonable for a food that's filling, affordable, and takes ten minutes to prepare.
+A cup of cooked spaghetti contains about 200 calories and 7 grams of protein.2 That's actually pretty reasonable for a food that's filling, affordable, and takes ten minutes to prepare.

 The issue isn't pasta itself—it's what happens around it.
 Restaurant portions often clock in at 3-4 cups of pasta before you even add sauce.
 Toss in a cream-based Alfredo and a few breadsticks, and you're looking at a 1,500-calorie meal.
-No wonder pasta got blamed.

-When researchers actually studied pasta consumption, they found something interesting.
-A 2018 meta-analysis in BMJ Open reviewed 30 randomized controlled trials involving about 2,500 participants and concluded that pasta eaten as part of a low-glycemic index diet did not contribute to weight gain—and participants actually experienced modest weight loss.1 The Mediterranean diet, which regularly includes pasta, consistently ranks among the healthiest eating patterns in the world.
+A 2018 meta-analysis in BMJ Open reviewed 29 reports involving about 2,500 participants and concluded that pasta eaten as part of a low-glycemic index diet did not contribute to weight gain—and participants actually experienced modest weight loss.1

 For a complete breakdown of foods that support weight loss—including where pasta fits in—check out our Best Foods for Weight Loss guide.

-How Much Pasta Should You Actually Eat?
+How Much Pasta Should I Actually Eat?

 Choosing Your Pasta and Sauce

-Four Pasta Meals That Support Weight Loss
+Four Pasta Meals That Can Support Weight Loss

 Tuna Tomato Pasta: Combine 1 cup pasta with 4-5 ounces of tuna (canned in water works great), halved cherry tomatoes, capers, and a squeeze of lemon.
 Drizzle with 1 teaspoon olive oil.
 This one comes together in the time it takes to boil the pasta.